 Seinfeld was hardly a show about nothing.
 Sure, Jerry, George, Elaine, and Kramer spent much of their nine-year run chatting in Monk's Diner, but they still somehow managed to get themselves tangled in some truly peculiar situations.
 Often, these storylines seemed to border on the ridiculous.
-(George trying to impress a girl by pretending to be a marine biologist only to find himself shamed into wading into the ocean to save a beached whale injured by Kramer's stray golf ball — c'mon!)
 And yet, several similar storylines are all too real.
 Indeed, whether by accident or because they were directly inspired by the classic sitcom, some people have played out several Seinfeld moments in real life.
-Enjoy.

 1. The literary fugitive